-Suggestions for improvement of this Standard are welcome.
-This Standard is maintained on a Continuous Maintenance schedule and can be opened for comment at any time.
-Comments should be sent to: Chair, Joint Committee on Sustainability Leadership Standard for Photovoltaic Modules and Photovoltaic Inverters at standards@nsf.org, or c/o NSF International, Standards Department, PO Box 130140, Ann Arbor, Michigan 48113-0140, USA.
+Suggestions for improvement of this standard are welcome.
+This standard is maintained on a continuous maintenance schedule and can be opened for comment at any time.
+Comments should be sent to: Chair, Joint Committee on Environmental Standard for Servers at standards@nsf.org, or c/o NSF International, Standards Department, P.O.
+Box 130140, Ann Arbor, Michigan 48113-0140, U.S.A.

-2 The information contained in this Disclaimer is not part of this American National Standard (ANS) and has not been processed in accordance with ANSI's requirements for an ANS.
-Therefore, this Disclaimer may contain material that has not been subjected to public review or a consensus process.
-In addition, it does not contain requirements necessary for conformance to the Standard.
+&lt;sup>2 The information contained in this foreword is not part of this American National Standard (ANS) and has not been processed in accordance with ANSI's requirements for an ANS.
+Therefore, this foreword may contain material that has not been subjected to public review or a consensus process.
+In addition, it does not contain requirements necessary for conformance to the standard.